 Here’s what you’ll need:

-• 1 tsp of natural Vitamin C powder that says L-asorbic acid Vitamin C (find it here)
+• 1 tsp of natural Vitamin C powder that says L-ascorbic acid Vitamin C (find it here. if you want a pure ascorbic acid, check out the one by The Ordinary)

 • 1 tsp of fresh aloe gel or raw honey